whos-gabi/whos-gabi/README.md

 ## Hi , I'm [Gabi][website] 👋

-- 🔭 I’m currently working on improving my skills!
+🔭 Currently, I am dedicated to enhancing my professional competencies.
-- 📚 Always learning everything 🤣
+📚 Committed to a path of continuous learning in various domains.
-- 💪 I’m looking to collaborate with other content creators
+💪 Seeking opportunities for collaboration with fellow content creators.
-- 📈 Goals: Code and learn more.
+📈 Objectives: To expand my coding knowledge and acquire new skills.
-- 🦄 Fun fact: I love to draw and design things.
+🦄 Interesting note: Drawing and design are among my passions.

 <br/>